ukcs485gFall2022/final-project-client-seunadekunle/README.md

 1. Add a rudimentary social network feature where users can follow each other - Users can follow other users, users can get badges and customizable content.

-2. Add UI changes for a dark theme and Implement a more flexible CareView - Developing a Care feed that would allow for grouping by care plans within a certain and integrate calculated data such as a TrackScore and user info (followers)
+2. Add UI changes for a dark theme and Implement a more flexible CareView - Developing a Care feed that would allow for grouping by care plans within a certain and integrate calculated data such as a TrackScore and user info (followers).

 3. Calculate trackScore using a more complex algorithm which will take into account streaks, time of completion, and other factors.